 If the victim attempts to place blame on the gaslighter, teammates take the gaslighter’s side and redirect blame toward the victim.

-Tanya Klien, CEO of Anta Plumbing, had to go all out to prove she wasn’t losing her mind.
+Tanya Klien, CEO of Anta Plumbing, had to go all out to prove another co-worker tried gaslighting her.
 After a project was signed off, someone lost the paperwork proving it.
 The employee (who lost the paperwork) subsequently insisted it was never signed off.

 "They tried hard to convince me I made a mistake.
 A search was done until the paperwork was found, at my discretion.
 The situation was resolved when it was found, but no one was disciplined, as most [co-workers] determined it was an honest mistake."